-- A. Science Colloquium I is required during the Master Course period.
-(1 credit) - B. Science Colloquium II is required during the Doctoral Course period.
-(1 credit) - ii) Recommended subjects: - A. Internship-I/Internal (500 or 600) (Project research in another laboratory within Tokyo Tech.)
-(4 credits) - B. Internship-II/External (500 or 600) (Project research at a leading research facility in Japan, such as RIKEN/KEK/JAMSTEC/IMS/JASRI/ JAEA/NAOJ, or overseas, such as CERN in Switzerland/Caltech in US/CNRS in France.)
-(4 credits)
+- A. Fundamentals in Quantum Innovation is required during the Master Course period.
+(1 credit) - B. Science Colloquium I is required during the Master Course period.
+(1 credit) - C. Science Colloquium II is required during the Doctoral Course period.
+(1 credit)

+ii) Recommended subjects:

+- A. Internship-I/Internal (Project research in another laboratory within Tokyo Tech.)
+(4 credits) - B. Internship-II/External (Project research at a leading research facility in Japan, such as RIKEN/KEK/JAMSTEC/ IMS/JASRI/JAEA/NAOJ, or overseas, such as CERN in Switzerland/Caltech in US/CNRS in France.)
+(4 credits) - C. Lectures with Course number of PHY.xxx and CHM.xxx in Table M1 are selected as "Quantum Science Lectures", and the student in PSIL are strongly encouraged to take two or more among them.